 Designed for fun, but not to last

 Summer holidays at the beach are loads of fun!
 No one wants them to stop.
 Ultimately, the problem is not children (or adults) building sandcastles, people playing around in the surf or families enjoying a picnic on the beach.
-The problem is bigger, and hard to tackle.
+The problem is bigger, and harder to tackle.
 It’s really another aspect of our disposable culture.

 Bodyboards, buckets, plastic cups and bottles, low-cost beach tents, you name it - none of it is designed to last more than the summer - some might not even last that long.
-Rather, it is designed to be made cheaply, exported on mass to seaside shops where it is sold at affordable prices to visiting tourists.
+Rather, it is designed to be made cheaply, exported en masse to seaside shops where it is sold at affordable prices to visiting tourists.
 Unconsciously perhaps, neither the buyer or the seller expects the bodyboard, bucket or inflatable to last and neither party mind as it is easily and cheaply replaceable.
 But together we can change all of that.

 Read on to discover our top tips on how to reduce the amount of plastic on your beach holiday.